orientechnologies/orientdb-docs/PHP-Client.md

 # PhpOrient - Client Connections

-Operations on OrientDB servers and databases are handled through a client interface within your application.
-By convention, this interface is called `$client`, but you can use any variable name you prefer.
-Once you have initialized this connection, you can begin to call additional methods to perform whatever operations your application requires.
+Within your PHP application, performing operations on OrientDB servers and databases requires a client interface.
+By convention, this interface is called `$client` within these docs, but you can use any variable name you prefer.
+Once you have initialized this connection, you can begin to call additional methods to operate on [servers](PHP-Server.md) and [databases](PHP-Database.md).

 ## Initializing Client Connections